 |Required Education||Certificate or diploma in licensed practical nursing|

 |Licensure||Required; all LPNs must pass the National Council Licensure Exam for Practical Nurses|

 |Projected Job Growth (2016-2026)*||12%|

 LPN Certificate Programs

-Many 2-year community colleges and trade schools offer LPN certificate programs.
-Students can earn a certificate in licensed practical nursing within a year, or 2-3 semesters.
-During that time, they gain nursing experience through both classroom and laboratory work - learning how to care for patients across a variety of healthcare settings.
+Many two-year community colleges and trade schools offer LPN certificate programs.
+Students can earn a certificate in licensed practical nursing within a year, or two to three semesters.
+During that time, they gain nursing experience through both classroom and laboratory work, learning how to care for patients across a variety of healthcare settings.